-All apps installed from the Zendesk Marketplace technically gain access to all of your Zendesk data ("your data") through the Zendesk App Framework.
+All apps installed from the Zendesk Marketplace technically gain access to your Zendesk data ("your data") through the Zendesk App Framework.
 However, Playlist Ticket Assignment ("Playlist") also requires access to your data from our servers.

 Authorizing with OAuth

 Playlist uses Zendesk’s OAuth authorization flow, which requires you to explicitly grant API access to your Zendesk account.
 Here is a summary of the authorization flow:

-- After installing the app, the admin will land on a page asking for authorization (we use signed URLs provided by Zendesk to ensure that the user authorizing API access is indeed a user of your account)
+- After installing the app, the admin lands on a page asking for authorization.
+We use signed URLs provided by Zendesk to ensure that the user authorizing API access is indeed a user of your account.

-- The admin clicks on the button to "Authorize" API access
+- The admin clicks on "Authorize" to initiate the flow.

-- A window pops up, describing the scope of access that will be granted to Playlist and prompting the admin for confirmation
+- A window pops up, describing the scope of access that will be granted to Playlist, and the admin confirms authorization.

 - Once authorized, our server generates and signs a JSON Web Token (JWT) to identify your account.

-- This JWT serves as your session and is stored as a hidden, secure setting within the app.
+- This JWT serves is stored as a hidden, secure setting within the app.

-The app (Zendesk iframe) will then use the secure flag to include the JWT along with each subsequent request to our services.
-With the secure flag, communication between Zendesk and our services is server to server, so the JWT is never exposed to clients.
+The app (Playlist iframe in Zendesk) will then use the secure flag to include the JWT along with each request to our services.
+With the secure flag, communication between Zendesk and our services is always server to server, so the token is never exposed to users.

 When our service receives a request, it will decode the JWT to validate the user’s identity.
-If we are unable to decode the JWT (i.e. due to it being tampered), the request is automatically rejected.
 If we are able to successfully decode the JWT, the user is authorized and the request is carried out.
 Otherwise, the request is rejected.

 Why does Playlist need server-side API access?

 Playlist only reads and writes data where it needs to when using Zendesk’s APIs.
 Here are some of the reasons why the app needs server-side API access.